Brothers in paint: Frank Auerbach and Leon Kossoff

 Auerbach represented Britain at the Venice Biennale in 1986, Kossoff in 1995.
 Not that either of them had British heritage.

-Born in Berlin to a bourgeois Jewish family (his father was a lawyer), Auerbach was seven when his parents sent him to England in 1939 via the Kindertransport scheme.
-He enrolled at a boarding school in Kent and never saw his parents — who were killed at Auschwitz — again.
+Born in Berlin to a bourgeois Jewish family (his father was a lawyer), Auerbach was eight when his parents sent him to England in 1939, benefiting from a Quaker scheme to send Jewish children to safety.
+He enrolled at a boarding school in Kent and never saw his parents — who were killed in one of the camps — again.

 Kossoff was Jewish too, born and raised in London to Ukrainian parents who had fled anti-Semitic pogroms at the turn of the 20th century.
 Following military service abroad, Kossoff returned in 1948 to study at Saint Martin’s School of Art, where he first met Auerbach, who’d recently arrived from Kent.